Discrimination on the Basis of Marital Status Under Florida Law

 What do these cases referenced above mean for current employees in the state of Florida?
 In short, if you are fired solely because you are married, single, divorced, widowed, or separated—without regard for the identity of your spouse—then you may have a valid employment discrimination claim.
 However, any termination connected to the identity of your spouse likely will not be considered discrimination under the current terms and interpretation of the Florida Civil Rights Act of 1992.

 If you have questions about your rights as employee or concerns about workplace discrimination, an experienced South Florida employment discrimination lawyer can speak with you about your case.
-Contact Scott Wagner and Associates, P.A. today.
+Contact Scott Law Team today.